Espanicon/icon-bridge-sdk-js/README.md

   error: 'Error running approveAndTransfer().
 Params:\n' + 'targetAddress: {ADDRESS} \n' + 'targetChain: icon\n' + 'from: {ADDRESS}\n' + 'pk: {PRIVATE_KEY}\n' + '_value: 0.05\n' + '.\n' + 'Returned error: insufficient funds for gas * price + value'
 }
 ```
-This error occurs when you dont have enough balance (native coin, in this case BNB) to pay for the transaction fee.
+This error occurs when you don't have enough balance (native coin, in this case BNB) to pay for the transaction fee.